optyfr/JRomManager/README.md

     - The name of the game is the same than the name of the rom (minus the rom file extension)

 ## Short Term Planned Features
+- Drop nanohttpd and use only jetty as web server
+- Switch to java 11 as minimal source/target requirement
+- Use Java 9+ modularity feature and include Java runtime for Windows (and possibly Mac OS X) using JLink
+- new MSI installer using JPackage (from Java 14)
 - Mode to keep existing container archive format
 - Disk/Threads quotas for "Full Server" mode